Kwai Chung Incineration Plant: Demolition

 Although the plant ceased operation in 1997, it was not completely demolished.
-The site was found to be contaminated with dioxin, furan, asbestos, heavy metals and petroleum hydrocarbons.
+The site was found to be contaminated with dioxin, furans, asbestos, heavy metals and petroleum hydrocarbons.
 Special procedures were required during demolition.

 Demolition of the building and 150 m chimney was initiated in 2007.

 The site cleanup preceded the demolition to clean up potential toxins and for future development of the site.

 As of 2017, the Hong Kong government was considering building a public columbarium on the site.